 Dr. LaVoy often looks to our collective human past for inspiration, composing new works based on the writings of people whose voices have been forgotten or neglected by history.
 His keen interest in the intersection of art and history began with a 2013 commission from the Marquette Symphony Orchestra to compose A Child’s Requiem, a collaboration with poet Esther Margaret Ayers to mark the 100th anniversary of the 1913 Italian Hall disaster in Calumet, MI, in which 73 people lost their lives when a man shouted “Fire!” in a crowded room on Christmas Eve.
 Since then, Thomas has completed a number of other historically-driven compositions – a commission for Scottish baritone Niall Anderson based on his great-grandfather’s prisoner of war diaries from WWI, a Westminster Choir College commission setting the last letter of Sullivan Ballou from the American Civil War, and a companion work to Benjamin Britten’s Rejoice in the Lamb based on the life and writings of Nancy Luce, the “Chicken Lady” of Martha’s Vineyard.

 Thomas is a founding member and Composer-in-Residence of The Same Stream, a professional choir based in Philadelphia and conducted by James Jordan.
 This choir has recorded and performed much of LaVoy’s output, with the 2018 release of Songs of the Questioner and the upcoming 2019 release of O Great Beyond.
 His music is primarily published by GIA Publications in Chicago, with additional individual publications from Walton Music, G. Schirmer and Hewitt Hill Music.
-Thomas currently lives in Marquette with his fiancée Sarah Rimkus, Muffin the cat and Sandwiches the dog.
+Thomas currently lives in St. Paul, Minnesota with his wife, Sarah Rimkus.